madannag92/important-notes/aws-related.md

 🔒 𝗘𝗻𝗵𝗮𝗻𝗰𝗲𝗱 𝗦𝗲𝗰𝘂𝗿𝗶𝘁𝘆: Use API Gateway to secure and manage external-facing APIs.
 ⚡ 𝗟𝗼𝘄𝗲𝗿 𝗟𝗮𝘁𝗲𝗻𝗰𝘆: Leverage ALB for faster communication between internal microservices.

+Security groups act as virtual firewalls at the instance level and are stateful: if inbound is allowed, return traffic is automatically allowed.

+NACLs act at the subnet level and are stateless: both inbound and outbound rules must be set explicitly, and processing follows rule numbers in order (first match wins).

+Security groups only support "allow" rules; NACLs support both "allow" and "deny".

+Multiple security groups can be attached to one instance, but only one NACL per subnet.

+Security groups provide flexible, stateful and granular instance-level control, while NACLs offer stateless, ordered, subnet-level filtering with allow and deny logic.

+Feature             Security Group

+Level of operation   Instance (ENI)
+Type of rules        Only allow
+Statefulness         Stateful (return traffic auto allowed) Rule evaluation      All rules evaluated
+Default behavior     All inbound denied, outbound allowed Association          Associated to ENI/instance